Prekovic-Lab/General_Scripts/README.md

 To use the script:

+- Download and put in the folder that you want to run it in.
 - Make it executable: chmod +x convert_all.sh.
 - Execute it in the directory with the .cram files: ./convert_all.sh.
 - Ensure the REFERENCE variable points to the appropriate reference genome file for your CRAM files.